potassium-os/kevin/README.md

 This repo defines targets and is a metarepo for other required things.

+At the moment it only supports the chromebook `kevin` and debian-like distros

 ## Envvars you need/want to set (with defaults):

 ```bash